lnls-dig/halcs/doc/halcs-tools.rst

                                             Output format
       -a  --newcq <Trigger new acquisition = [0 = no | 1 = yes]

-An example of acquiring 10 samples from acquistion channel 0, from a MTCA board located at slot 6, FMC 1, broker endpoint ``ipc:///tmp/malamute``, could be issued like the following:
+An example of acquiring 10 samples from acquisition channel 0, from a MTCA board located at slot 6, FMC 1, broker endpoint ``ipc:///tmp/malamute``, could be issued like the following: